 \subsection{Our contributions}

-Fox and al.~\cite{fox2020} showed that a $c$-closed graph has $\mathcal{O}(3^{c/3}n^2)$ maximal cliques.
-Then, from their proof, they designed an algorithm enumerating all the maximal cliques in these graphs in time $\mathcal{O}(3^{c/3}2^cn^2)$ (with an additional preprocessing phase running in polynomial time which computes induced 2-paths called wedges).
-They also showed that these results naturally extend to weakly $c$-closed graphs.
-These results have also been generalised to other clique-like structures by Koana and al.~\cite{koana}.
+Fox and al.~\cite{fox2020} demonstrated that a $c$-closed graph has $\mathcal{O}(3^{c/3}n^2)$ maximal cliques.
+Building upon their proof, they devised an algorithm enumerating all the maximal cliques in these graphs in time $\mathcal{O}(3^{c/3}2^cn^2)$.
+This algorithm includes an initial preprocessing phase, which computes induced 2-paths known as wedges, and runs in polynomial time.
+Furthermore they established that these results naturally extend to weakly $c$-closed graphs.
+These findings have also been generalised to other clique-like structures by Koana and al.~\cite{koana}.

-We will use the approach of~\cite{fox2020} and show how to improve their algorithm to get better time complexities.
-We have two main results.
-First we give an algorithm running in time $\mathcal{O}(poly(c)3^{c/3}n^2)$.
-Essentially, we removed the exponential $2^c$ factor from the complexity.
+We will adopt the approach of~\cite{fox2020} and present enhancements to their algorithm that lead to improved time complexities.
+Our first main result is the development of an algorithm that achieves a time complexity of $\mathcal{O}(poly(c)3^{c/3}n^2)$.
+This improvement removes the exponential factor of $2^c$ from the original complexity, resulting in a more efficient algorithm.
 This is stated in Theorem~\ref{algexp}.

-Then, using the same approach, we show that in fact we can get an algorithm which is output sensitive.
+Furthermore, leveraging the same approach, we demonstrate that it is possible to develop an output-sensitive algorithm.
 Its complexity depends on the size of the solution.
-Our algorithm has enumeration time complexity $\alpha \mathcal{O}(npoly(c))$, with an additional polynomial time preprocessing phase.
+Specifically, our algorithm achieves an enumeration time complexity of $\alpha \mathcal{O}(npoly(c))$, with an additional polynomial time preprocessing phase.
 This is stated in Theorem~\ref{algosens}.